jbe/shift/README.md

 ### Why not use or extend Tilt instead?

 I am making a separate library for this rather than extending Tilt, because i would usually only need one of the two in a given context.
-One and two step compilation are somewhat different things.
+One and two step rendering are somewhat different things.
 Shift is more on the build side.
 Tilt is more on the dynamic side.

 ### Bye

 Bye Bye, see you.
-There are proper [docs](http://rubydoc.info/github/jbe/shift/master/frames) if you want more.
-And once again, [the mappings are there too](http://rubydoc.info/github/jbe/shift/master/Shift).
-Contributions and feedback is welcome, of course.
+There are proper [docs](http://rubydoc.info/github/jbe/shift/master/frames) if you want more, and again, [the mappings are there too](http://rubydoc.info/github/jbe/shift/master/Shift).

 ---